lf-/blog/content/posts/the-postmodern-build-system.md

-much larger (for example the Rust compilation unit is an entire crate!), so the compilers themselves become build systems with incremental build support, and since we are a trustworthy-incremental build system, we cannot reuse previous build products and cannot use the compilers' incrementalism.
+much larger (for example the Rust compilation unit is an entire crate!), so the compilers themselves become build systems with incremental build support, and since we are a trustworthy-incremental build system, we cannot reuse previous build products and cannot use the compilers' incrementalism as they pretty much all expect build identity.

 That is, the compilers force us into too coarse an incrementalism granularity, which we cannot do anything about.